-Powur PBC is an MLM business that delivers clean, affordable electricity at a cheaper price than other solar panel companies and electric companies, with a service-first model that ensures they are always there to meet the needs of their customers.
+Powur is an MLM business that delivers clean, affordable electricity at a cheaper price than other solar panel companies and electric companies, with a service-first model that ensures they are always there to meet the needs of their customers.

 Their affiliate can turn their passion for clean energy into profits by working with their customers or qualified leads to help them gain control of their electrical consumption, save money, and reduce their carbon footprint using the Powur business model.